1/31/2023

 speaker

-Thank you Andrew.
-Now we are going to take our next question.
-And the next question comes to the line of Maurice Patrick from Barclays.
-Your line is open please ask your question.
+Thank you, Andrew.
+Now we're going to take our next question.
+And the next question comes from the line of Maurice Patrick from Barclays.
+Your line is open.
+Please ask your question.

 speaker